hafizhfattah/meditation_app/README.md

 ### 🚀 **Getting Started**
 1. Clone this project || Download Zip from GitHub
 2. Run `flutter pub get` In Terminal
-3. Run the project In Web or Emulator
+3. Run the Project In Web or Emulator

 ### 📷 **Demo**
 Reference Design `https://dribbble.com/shots/18251176-Flower-Meditation-app`